Skip to main content

 Cosy Octopus is a smart electricity tariff for homes that use electric heating.
 It is mainly aimed at heat pump homes, but Octopus also lists electric boilers and electric radiators as eligible heating types.
 The tariff gives you three cheaper electricity windows each day and charges more during the 4pm to 7pm peak.

 The useful question is not simply whether Cosy has cheap hours.
-It is whether your heating system, hot water routine and home insulation let you move enough demand into those cheap periods without making the house uncomfortable.
+It is whether your heating system, hot water routine, smart-meter setup and home insulation let you move enough demand into those cheap periods without making the house uncomfortable or forcing inefficient heat-up cycles later.

 Short answer